TritonDataCenter/sdc-cloudapi/docs/index.md

 public      | Boolean  | Whether this a public or private (rfc1918) network fabric      | Boolean  | Whether this network is created on a fabric description | String   | Description of this network (optional)

+Each object returned may be an individual network, or a network pool.
+A network pool is a logical grouping of one or more networks that share the same routability characteristics.
+See [AddNic](#AddNic) about the behavior of provisioning with a network pool.
+This also means that the network id(s) returned by GetMachine or GetNic will not be in the list of networks returned by ListNetworks if it was originally provisioned using a pool.

 If the network is on a fabric, the following additional fields are included: